weareblahs/WSAUtilities/README.md

 ## Requirements
  - Windows 11 computer (of course)
-   - Script only runs if you're using Windows 11 version 22000.282.
+   - Script only runs if you're using Windows 11 version 22000 or above.
+As said, the "leaked" Win11 version (21996) won't work on this script.
 You can check your build number by `Win+R` then type `winver`.
 See image below if you still didn't know where's the build number:
    ![image](https://user-images.githubusercontent.com/37889443/139691468-683cc9d7-38fc-4532-9f4b-cd2ac5c9c73f.png)
  - Processor with Virtualization support
    - This is a basic requirement of emulating some Linux-based OSes.
 If you used Bluestacks / Nox or other Android emulator before, you probably turned it on before.